 About US Provisional Applications:

-Provisional applications for a patent are not examined, so they cost less to
+for whatever they disclose.
+These applications are not examined, so they cost less

-file.
-To get actual coverage from a provisional filing, during the one year
+to file.
+To derive patent coverage from a provisional filing the applicant has

 A provisional application is occasionally a good patent tactic.
 Usually it